ABOUT THE FLUTES

 Flute Finish – I have researched a number of different finishes and use only two because of the low toxicity – shellac and Crystalac.
 Shellac is non toxic and contains alcohol which evaporates upon drying.
 I usually dip the flutes in shellac to seal the slow air chamber and add richness to the wood color and grain.
 Then I finish with with six to eight coats of Crystalac.
 Crystalac is a finish which is used on toys for toddlers.
 It has the lowest toxicity of any finish I have been able to find.
 It dries quickly, water-based, and has no odor.
 It also takes a french polish very well.

-French Polish – once the finish is applied I polish it with a paste made of mineral oil and pumice for a stain finish.
+French Polish – once the finish is applied I polish it with a paste made of mineral oil and pumice for a satin finish.
 For a high gloss finish I follow it up by polishing with a paste of mineral oil and rottenstone.